novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 Japan would probably be no different.

-Perhaps because of this, Son Jung-ui said with a look that suggested he had found an answer.
+Perhaps because of this, Son Jung-yi said with a look that suggested he had found an answer.

 “I need to look into this immediately.”

 * * *

-Perhaps it’s because the DNA of Koreans is fundamentally different, but even Son Jung-ui, who grew up as a Japanese, seemed to have absorbed the ‘ppalli-ppalli’ (fast-paced) mindset.
+Perhaps it’s because the DNA of Koreans is fundamentally different, but even Son Jung-yi, who grew up as a Japanese, seemed to have absorbed the ‘ppalli-ppalli’ (fast-paced) mindset.

 Inspired by Lee Hyun-woo, he first inquired about leasing communication lines from 【NTC】 after returning to Japan.